mubranch/menuscript/README.md

 Periodic updates are made to MenuScript to add new features and improve user-friendliness.

+## Add MenuScript to Login Items

+To add MenuScript to your login items, follow these steps:

+1. Open System Preferences.
+2. Click Users & Groups.
+3. Click Login Items.
+4. Click the '+' button.
+5. Navigate to the MenuScript application in your Applications folder and click 'Add'.

 ### Prerequisites

 1. Python 3 must be installed on your macOS system.